cdapio/cdap/docs/developer-guide/source/rest_api.rst

 Note also that this does not delete the Streams and DataSets associated with the application because they belong to your account, not the application.

-Start, stop, status, and runtime arguments
+Start, Stop, Status, and Runtime Arguments
 ------------------------------------------
 After an application is deployed, you can start and stop its Flows, Procedures, MapReduce programs and Workflows, and query for their status using HTTP POST and GET methods::